koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 `createContainer` doesn't render anything. `updateContainer` is the one.
 `updateContainer` processes the passed ReactElement.
-If we pass a same `fiberRoot` to `updateContainer`, this is treated as an update.
+If we pass the same `fiberRoot` to `updateContainer`, this is processed as an update.

 Next, let's see the host config interface.
 -->